MicrosoftDocs/ai-builder/ai-builder-docs/share-model.md

 ### Can I disable the sharing feature for AI model makers and only allow Administrators to perform it?

 Yes, as administrator you can create in advanced settings of your organization a security role where Share privilege is disabled on "AI Model" custom entity and gives AI Model makers this role.

+### Why can't I share generic prediction models?

+Generic prediction models only work as part of a scheduled run.
+They cannot be used in PowerApps or in Flow, so the share action is not available.